 For more information and advice, see Performance and scalability.

 Moodle has a powerful database abstraction layer that we wrote ourselves, called XMLDB.
-This lets the same Moodle code work on MySQL, PostgreSQL, Oracle and MSSQL.
+This lets the same Moodle code work on MySQL/MariaDB, PostgreSQL, MS SQL Server and Oracle.
+There are know issues when using Oracle, it is not fully supported and is not recommended for production sites.

 Overview: Moodle Database guidelines

 Moodle allows inter-module communication via events.
-Modules can trigger specific events and other modules can choose to handle those events.
+Modules can trigger specific events and other modules can choose to handle/observe those events.

 Unit testing is not simply a technique but a philosophy of software development.